Risk: Portfolio theory

+In a CAPM world, $\beta_i$ can be interpreted as the contribution of systemic risk to the risk of asset $i$.

 Risk-neutral measure

 In mathematical finance, a risk-neutral measure is a probability measure such that each share price is exactly equal to the discounted expectation of the share price under the measure.
 This is heavily used in the pricing of financial derivatives due to the fundamental theorem of asset pricing.